Obama-Gaming-Real/HarolDOS/readme.md

 whats the username?
-the username in HarolDOS is harold
+the username in HarolDOS is harold the username in ChinaDOS is ChinaGaming

 whats the password?
-the password in HarolDOS is TheLacyFemboys2008
+the password in HarolDOS is TheLacyFemboys2008 the password in ChinaDOS is chinapower2021

 #### credits